BradyAJohnston/bradyajohnston.github.io/_posts/2020-04-03-animation-nodes-rendering.md

-# Animation Nodes and Rendering
+# Working around the crashes
 Wanting to test out a nucleic-acid generator I created in Animation nodes, I spent a bit of time putting together a test scene (bacterial RNA polymerase synthesising some RNA from DNA template).

 Having set up a scene, done the math and gotten things working I was ready to try out rendering the scene.
 Unfortunately there are a few problems with rendering using Animation Nodes, and after rendering 1-3 frames Blender would crash.